-“Steve,” the owner/founder of a small manufacturing company in the Midwest, was pleased at the high returns he was seeing in his portfolio.
-To Steve and his wife, Dana, planning for the future was a high priority.
+“Manuel,” the owner/founder of a small manufacturing company in the Midwest, was pleased at the high returns he was seeing in his portfolio.
+To Manuel and his wife, Dana, planning for the future was a high priority.
 They were looking forward to retiring early and had directed their advisor to invest aggressively so they could reach their goal of living comfortably in retirement.

 Frank nodded.
 “I understand.
 Let me show you how those high returns led to such a high tax bill,” he said.